PlayboyPrime/ModalMod/Explanations.md

 message: This will be the message content.
 Leave blank for no message.

-interActionCustomId: IF interaction is triggerd with this customId THEN this modal will be shown.
+interActionCustomId: If a interaction is triggerd with this customId then this modal will be shown.
 ![image](https://user-images.githubusercontent.com/55946112/162878525-3ad63a35-f394-41f5-a020-189015280563.png)

 Title: This will be the Modal Title.